Home / Service Area / Ohio / Licking County / Newark / Roof Repair

 Why Timely Repair Matters in Newark

-Licking County was the primary county in FEMA DR-4777, confirmed May 2, 2024, Licking County was designated the primary affected jurisdiction in the March 2024 Ohio tornado outbreak.
-Damage from that event has now been sitting on roofs in Newark for more than two years.
-Every season without a repair allows UV degradation and precipitation to work on exposed underlayment beneath missing shingles, and what was a recoverable repair in spring 2024 has grown in scope since.
-Platinum schedules post-storm inspections to document and address this exposure before the repair scope expands further.
+Licking County was designated the primary affected jurisdiction in FEMA Major Disaster Declaration DR-4777 following the March 14, 2024 Ohio tornado outbreak.
+Damage from that event has now been sitting on roofs in Newark for over a year.
+Every season without a repair allows UV degradation and precipitation to work on exposed underlayment beneath missing shingles.
+A recoverable repair in spring 2024 is a larger scope job now, and the one-year Ohio insurance claim window tied to that storm has closed.
+Any homeowner who hasn't had their roof inspected since that event is carrying whatever it caused into the next storm season unresolved.

-The Licking River runs through the west and south sides of Newark, and storm systems tracking along the river corridor push above-average wind and rainfall loads at eaves and valleys on homes in those quadrants.
-A failed valley or a lifted shingle course on a Church Hill hip roofline passes more volume in a heavy rain than the same failure on a flat ranch roof, shortening the window before interior damage begins.
+The Licking River corridor on Newark's west and south sides pushes above-average wind and rainfall loads at eaves and valleys on homes in those neighborhoods.
+A failed valley or a lifted shingle course on a Church Hill hip roofline passes more volume in a heavy rain than the same failure on a flat ranch, shortening the window before interior damage begins.
+Annual inspections in those areas are worth the time.

 Request a Free Estimate